 The Trust does this through operating a light touch support role for schools at times of challenge and by establishing collaborative structures and processes to enable our schools to work together and share good practice.
 As our family of schools continues to grow, we are looking to develop our structures and processes to enable this to continue to happen.
 We are constantly looking at how we can continue to improve to establish effective and efficient ways of partnership working.

-As of July 2017, the BDAT family of schools consists of six primaries and four secondaries.
+As of November 2017, the BDAT family of schools consists of nine primaries and four secondaries.
 We envisage further growth in 2017-18.

 You can view our growth presentation by clicking on the link below.